Analysis | How Europe Became So Dependent on Putin for Its Gas

 Russian gas has been attractive to Europe because it was easy to transport and almost always available.
-Its role has grown in recent years as some European countries moved to end coal and nuclear power generation and their domestic gas production declined.
-Russian state-controlled company Gazprom was supplying about a third of all gas consumed in Europe, until the war in Ukraine prompted the region to rethink its energy security strategy.
+Its importance grew in recent years as some countries moved to end coal and nuclear power generation and production from their own gas fields declined.
+Russian state-controlled company Gazprom was supplying about a third of all gas consumed in Europe, until the war in Ukraine disrupted supplies and underscored the risk of overdependence on one energy provider.

 1. What changed as a result of the war?